funbiscuit/embedded-cli/README.md

 ```c
 embeddedCliTokenizeArgs(args);
 ```

-**Note**: Initial array will be modified (so it must be non const), do not use it after this call directly.
+**Note**: This function will need to make args string double null-terminated Initial array will be modified (so it must be non const), do not use it after this call directly.
 After that you can count arguments or get single argument as a null-terminated string:

 ```c
 const char * arg = embeddedCliGetToken(args, pos); // args are counted from 1 (not from 0)